glpi-project/doc/source/first-steps/preferences.rst

 - **Display the tree dropdown complete name in dropdown inputs** : whether or not to display the full names of drop-down lists (if not, this may affect the layout in some cases) (Yes / No)
 - **Diplay counters** : display the counters of saved searches (Yes / No)
 - **Keep devices when purging an item** : (Yes / No. No by default)
-- **Results to display on home page** : display the number of results on the home page of a module (tickets, compuers, etc.) (5 to 30)
+- **Results to display on home page** : display the number of results on the home page of a module (tickets, computers, etc.) (5 to 30)
 - **CSV delimiter** : delimiter for import/export CSV (; or , by default **;**)
 - **Page layout** : change the position of the main menu (horizontal or vertical)
 - **Enable high constrast** : feature that alters the colors (Yes / No)
-- **Default central bar** : choose which element will be visible on your home page (dashboard, personnal view, group view, global view, RSS feeds)
+- **Default central bar** : choose which element will be visible on your home page (dashboard, personal view, group view, global view, RSS feeds)
 - **Show search from above results** : whether or not to include the search engine in the toolbar (Yes / No)
 - **Date format** : how to display date (YYY-MM-DD,DD-MM-YYYY, MM-DD-YYYY)
 - **Number format** : how to display number (1 234.56 / 1,2345.56 / 1 234,56 / 1234.56 / 1234,56)